lambdablocks/lambdablocks/README.md

 ### Getting λ-blocks

-At the moment, the best way to get λ-blocks locally is to clone this repository.
-After installing the dependencies, everything should work out of the box.
+#### With pip

+Clone the repository, and then:

+If you want to simply install it:
+`python3 setup.py install`

+If you want to install it in development mode:
+`pip3 install -e .`

-### Running tests
+### Running tests (optional)

-* Be sure to have all dependencies installed, system-wide or in a virtualenv.
+* Be sure to have all the development dependencies installed, system-wide or in a virtualenv.
 * `source env.sh`
 * `make test`